Qengineering/Jetson-Nano-image/README.md

 - JetsonNano.img.xz md5sum: 621F2E4E0B7775E5293E2186C96E91AA

 ### GDrive.
 In some parts of the world, getting a good solid connection to Sync is difficult.
 That is why we've also provided a copy on [Google Drive](https://drive.google.com/file/d/1xSKJQX2uuLI-ewShU8LP8FROC6ozyiwo/view?usp=sharing).
-However, Google Drive limits the number of daily downloads, which is much lower than our average daily download volume.
+However, Google Drive limits the number of daily downloads.
 Please be considerate and use Google Drive only if necessary.

 ------------